FAIRFAX CRIMINAL LAWYER

 Do Not Consent to Any Searches

-Third, the Fourth Amendment provides us protection against unreasonable searches and seizures by the government.
+The Fourth Amendment provides us protection against unreasonable searches and seizures by the government.
 If a police officer asks your permission to conduct a search, you can object by telling the officer “I do not consent to any searches.”
 An officer will likely conduct the search anyway, but that search may lack probable cause – in which case the fruits of that search will be inadmissible in court.

 As explained in further detail in my article entitled “Never Consent to Searches,” once you consent to a search, your Fairfax criminal lawyer will not be allowed to argue that the police conducted the search without probable cause.
 Additionally, a police officer cannot detain you without having a reasonable suspicion that you may have been involved in criminal activity.
 Feel free to ask whether you are free to go.
 If they say “yes”, get the heck out of there!
 If they say “no,” ask to speak with your Fairfax criminal lawyer.